0tieno/securecloudX/Docs/blogs/data-privacy-in-azure.md

     > Because we believe that you have control over your own data, we will not disclose data to a government except as you direct or where required by law.
 If Microsoft receives a demand for a customer's data, we will direct the requesting party to seek the data directly from the customer.
 If compelled to disclose or give access to any customer's data, Microsoft will promptly notify the customer and provide a copy of the demand unless legally prohibited from doing so.

 And all that is good to know.
-See you in the next blog
+See you in the next blog tomorrow, blog number 31.[1]

 ---